abhishekghoshh/system-design-helper/docs/system-design/high-level/concepts/caching.md

 **Best for:** Predictable, always-on high-traffic data with expensive recompute cost — live sports scores, stock tickers, homepage banners, trending product lists, currency exchange rates.

 **Avoid when:** Access patterns are unpredictable (you cannot know which keys are hot ahead of time) or when data changes faster than your refresh interval can keep up.

+#### Real-World Use Cases

+- **Stock market tickers** - prices for the most-watched symbols are refreshed in the background every few seconds so any user viewing them always sees an already-warm value with zero miss latency.
+- **Live sports scoreboards** - scores for in-progress matches are proactively refreshed on a tight schedule while the game is live, then the refresh job is stopped once the match ends and traffic drops.
+- **Homepage banners / trending lists** - editorial or algorithmically-ranked "trending now" lists are recomputed and pushed into cache ahead of expiry since they are known to be extremely hot at all times.

+#### Interview Questions and Answers

+**Q1: How is Refresh Ahead fundamentally different from every other caching pattern discussed?**
+A: Every other pattern is reactive - it responds to a cache miss or a write.
+Refresh Ahead is proactive - a background process watches the remaining TTL of known-hot keys and refreshes them before they expire, so a user request never experiences a miss on those keys at all.

+**Q2: What is the main risk or waste associated with Refresh Ahead?**
+A: Wasted database load - a key is refreshed on schedule even if nobody has requested it recently, meaning some refresh cycles do work that is never actually consumed.
+It also requires knowing in advance which keys are hot enough to justify the background refresh cost.

+**Q3: How do you choose the refresh threshold (e.g. refresh when 10 seconds of TTL remain)?**
+A: Set it comfortably longer than the time it takes to recompute and write the fresh value, so the refresh completes before expiry under normal load - e.g. if a refresh takes 2 seconds, a 10-second threshold gives a wide safety margin against latency spikes.

+**Q4: Could you combine Refresh Ahead with Cache Aside in the same system?**
+A: Yes - this is common.
+Use Refresh Ahead for a small set of known hot keys (top N trending items, live tickers) and fall back to standard Cache Aside for the long tail of less predictable keys, giving you zero-miss latency where it matters most without the overhead of refreshing everything.

 ---